robinmaisch/JPlag/docs/frontend-design/TokenSelection.md

 Apart from extracting the tokens correctly, the task of deciding which syntactical elements should be assigned a token is the essential part when designing a frontend.<br>
 This guideline is solely based on experience and intuition – this "worked well" so far.
 More research might hint towards a more systematic process of token selection.

-The goal of the abstraction is to create a token list that is – to some degree –
+The goal of the abstraction is to create a token list that is
  - _accurate_: a fair representation of the code as input to the comparison algorithm
  - _consistent per se_: insensitive to small changes in the code that might obfuscate plagiarism; constructs are represented equally throughout the file
- - _readable_ for humans, especially maintainers
- - _consistent_ with the output of other frontends
+ - _consistent_ with the output of other trusted frontends—only to the extent that their respective languages are comparable, naturally.

 To create a set of tokens in line with these objectives, we offer the tips below.

-### Quick word on Notation
+### Quick Word on Notation

 Elements with `BIG_AND_FAT` text represent tokens, while elements in lowercase surrounded by `<angle-brackets>` represent subexpressions that may produce any number of tokens themselves.<br>
 ? marks optional parts which may occur zero or one times, * marks elements that may occur any number of times.